 Especially considering how much innovation we’ve seen over the last five centuries in all areas of life and work – including in HR.

-To stand out and win the war for talent, companies need to be on top of their game.
-In other words: asking candidates to upload their resume at the start of your application process isn’t going to cut it – nor impress them.
+To successfully hire talent in the post-COVID-19 period, companies need to be on top of their game.
+In other words: asking candidates to upload their resume at the start of your application process isn’t going to make your selection process any easier.

 Therefore the time to modernize your candidate selection process is now and in this guide, we will show you how.

 In this guide, we’ll take a closer look at 21st-century candidate selection.
 We’ll start with the most common pitfalls of selecting candidates.
 Then we’ll discuss the three pillars a modern-day selection process should be built on.
 And finally, we’ll talk about how you can improve each of these pillars.

 The 5 most common pitfalls of modern candidate selection